tetcore/substrate-verifiable-credentials/4/set-up-substrate-ui.md

 Set Up Substrate UI
 ===

-It is finally time for us to use the `substratekitties-ui` folder that we got from the `substrate-package`.
+It is finally time for us to use the `substrate-verifiable-credentials-ui` folder that we got from the `substrate-package`.
 This folder will contain a React project from the [`substrate-ui` repo](https://github.com/paritytech/substrate-ui/tree/substrate-node-template).

 ## Setup the Substrate UI